 Laura J. Lane, President, Global Public Affairs, UPS

 Laura Lane is responsible for all of UPS’ worldwide government affairs activities in more than 200 countries and territories.
 Prior to her corporate career, Ms. Lane served in the U.S. Foreign Service and led the evacuation effort of American citizens from Rwanda in 1994, later returning as political advisor to U.S. forces providing humanitarian relief to refugees.
 She was a political commentator for the PBS/Frontline documentary on the Rwandan genocide.
-Join us to hear Laura Lane’s fascinating story of leadership, courage and compassion.
+Laura Lane had a fascinating story of leadership, courage and compassion.

 November 4, 2015